hoonose/robust-filter/README.md

 * `testGaussianCov.m`: Tests our covariance estimation algorithm
 * `testGenomicData.m`: Tests our covariance estimation algorithm on semi-synthetic genome dataset

+Other algorithms' files
+---
+The following are files which are used for comparison with other competing algorithms:

+Algorithms for estimating the mean of a Gaussian:
+* `ransacGaussianMean.m`: A RANSAC-based method
+* `geoMedianGaussianMean.m`: Geometric median
+* `pruneGaussianMean.m`: Coordinate-wise median, followed by naive pruning of distant points

+Algorithms for estimating the covariance of a Gaussian:
+* `pruneGaussianCov.m`: Naive pruning of distant points
+* `ransacMVE.m`: A RANSAC-based method
+    * `MVE.m`: Approximating the MVE for a small dataset
+* `ADPCP.m`: Principal Component Pursuit by Alternating Directions, from [Robust Principal Component Analysis?](https://dl.acm.org/citation.cfm?id=1970395)
+    * `specThresh.m` and `shrinkage.m`: Singular value thresholding and shrinkage operators
+    * `norm_nuc.m`: Compute the nuclear norm of a matrix

-Comparison files, for evaluating and comparing the performance of other estimators for mean and covariance:
+Comparison files, for evaluating and comparing the performance of estimators for mean and covariance:
 * `testGeoMedian.m`: Demonstrates that the geometric median incurs an O(sqrt(d)) loss in accuracy
 * `compareMeanEstimators.m`: Compares mean estimation algorithms
 * `compareCovEstimators.m`: Compares covariance estimation algorithms